Alister Jack: Early life and career

-Political career
+Parliamentary career

-House of Commons

-In the 1997 general election, Jack stood in Tweeddale, Ettrick and Lauderdale, but came third, being defeated by the Liberal Democrat future Secretary of State for Scotland Michael Moore.
+At the 1997 general election, Jack stood in Tweeddale, Ettrick and Lauderdale, coming third with 22.1% of the vote behind the Liberal Democrat candidate Michael Moore and the Labour candidate.

-Jack was elected to the House of Commons of the United Kingdom in the 2017 general election.
-He stood in the rural Scottish constituency of Dumfries and Galloway and defeated incumbent Scottish National Party MP Richard Arkless.
-Jack was one of the 13 Scottish Conservative MPs elected to the UK Parliament being the highest number since the 1983 general election.
+Jack was elected to Parliament at the snap 2017 general election as MP for Dumfries and Galloway with 43.3% of the vote and a majority of 5,643.

-He was a member of the Treasury Select Committee in the 57th Parliament.
-He signed a letter to the prime minister, Theresa May, on 16 February 2018, making suggestions about the way the United Kingdom should leave the European Union.
+Once in Parliament, Jack was a member of the Treasury Select Committee from 2017-2019.

+On 16 February 2018, he signed a letter to Theresa May, making suggestions about the way the United Kingdom should leave the European Union.

-Jack was appointed Parliamentary Private Secretary (PPS) to the Leader of the House of Lords on 31 August 2018, a position he held until he was appointed an Assistant Government Whip on 20 February 2019.
+Jack was appointed parliamentary private secretary (PPS) to the Leader of the House of Lords on 31 August 2018, a position he held until he was appointed an Assistant Government Whip on 20 February 2019.

 On 23 April 2019 he was appointed Lord Commissioner of the Treasury, a role in the Government Whips Office.

 Secretary of State for Scotland

-He was appointed as Secretary of State for Scotland by Boris Johnson on 24 July 2019.
+Jack was appointed as Secretary of State for Scotland by Boris Johnson on 24 July 2019.
 Jack was the first MP of the 2017 intake to join the Cabinet.

-Jack retained his seat at the 2019 general election with an increased share of the vote but with a reduced majority.
+At the 2019 general election, Jack was re-elected as MP for Dumfries and Galloway with an increased vote share of 44.1% and a decreased majority of 1,805.

 He was reappointed to the Truss ministry in September 2022.

 On 10 September 2022, Jack attended the Accession Council and Principal Proclamation for His Majesty King Charles III at St James's Palace, London.
 Jack signed the Official Proclamation and witnessed His Majesty's Oath relating to the security of the Church of Scotland.

 On 15 September 2022, as a member of the Royal Company of Archers, Jack and fellow Cabinet Minister Ben Wallace stood vigil at Queen Elizabeth II's coffin.

-He was retained by Rishi Sunak when he became prime minister on 25 October 2022.

 On 17 January 2023, Jack exercised the Section 35 power granted to him as Secretary of State for Scotland in the 1998 Scotland Act and stopped the Scottish Government's Gender Recognition Reform Bill from proceeding to Royal Assent.

+On 17 May 2023, he announced he would stand down at the 2024 general election.

+Appearing at the COVID-19 Inquiry in Edinburgh on 1 February 2024, Jack was asked about Nicola Sturgeon's testimony, where she became emotional, that she was able to put aside her views on Scottish independence when making decisions during the pandemic.
+He dismissed this and responded that he did not believe her.
+Jack went on to remark that Nicola Sturgeon "could cry from one eye if she wanted to".

+House of Lords

+In April 2025, Jack was nominated for a life peerage as part of the 2024 Prime Minister's Resignation Honours.
+He was created as Baron Jack of Courance, of Courance in the County of Dumfriesshire on 9 May 2025 and took his seat in the House of Lords three days later.

 Personal life

-Jack is married to Ann (née Hodgson) and has three adult children.
-On 28 March 2020 he developed COVID-19 symptoms and became the third Cabinet minister to begin self-isolating.
+Jack married Ann Hodgson in 1987.
+They have a son and two daughters.